-Understanding The Psychology of Group Dynamics
+Understanding Group Dynamics in the Workplace

-As members of the workforce, it is essential to have an understanding of how other people function in social settings.
-Gaining this understanding of other people’s habits, behaviors, wants, and norms help workers manage other people better, work with peers more effectively, and create a better team culture and environment.
-A critical aspect of this is understanding that involves group dynamics.
-An individual may act one way while alone, one way while they are with their work team, and another way while they are with their family.
-Below, we break down group dynamics, how groups can impact individual behaviors, and the categories of groups.
+As members of the workforce, it is essential to understand how other people function in social settings.
+Learning other people’s habits, behaviors, desires, and norms helps you manage people better, work with peers more effectively, and create a better team culture and environment.
+A critical aspect of this is understanding group dynamics.

 In order to understand the way people behave in group settings, we first need to define exactly what a group is.
 The simplest definition of a group is two or more people connected together by social relationships.1

-What are the 4 varieties of groups?
+What Are the 4 Types of Groups?

 1) Primary Groups